RadeonOpenCompute/ROCm_Documentation/ROCm_Libraries/rocSOLVER/docs/source/api.rst

 rocSOLVER API - (Documentation in progress....)
 *************

-This section provides details of the rocSOLVER library API as in release `ROCm 2.10 <https://github.com/ROCmSoftwarePlatform/rocSOLVER/tree/master-rocm-2.10>`_.
+This section provides details of the rocSOLVER library API as of Release `ROCm 2.10 <https://github.com/ROCmSoftwarePlatform/rocSOLVER/tree/master-rocm-2.10>`_.